We Work With

 If you have been diagnosed with kidney cancer, your doctor and healthcare team will discuss your treatment plan with you.
 Kidney cancer treatment options can be broadly classified as Localised and Systemic treatments.
 Localised treatments effectively treat early-stage kidney cancers that have not spread outside the organ.
 These include surgery, ablation and local therapy and radiation therapy.

 In stage 3 or stage 4 kidney cancer (advanced stages), systemic treatments like chemotherapy, immunotherapy, and targeted therapy may be the treatment of choice.
-Sometimes, treatments may be given as combination therapy depending upon the cancer stage, spread, age and overall health of the patient.
+Sometimes, treatments may be given as combination therapy depending on the cancer stage, spread, age and overall health of the patient.